Information about our services for patients and families.Our care services

-As well as providing care for children with life-shortening conditions, Chestnut Tree provides support for the whole family.
-“When Aimee’s sister, Katie, went through some issues with sleep she had several sessions with Chestnut Tree’s play therapist which really helped her a lot,” says Marie.
+As well as providing care for children with life-limiting conditions, Chestnut Tree House provides support for the whole family.
+“When Aimee’s sister, Katie, went through some issues with sleep she has several sessions with Chestnut Tree House’s play therapist which really helped her a lot,” says Marie.
 “Also, the Community Team will also often ring us up out of the blue with opportunities for fun activities that we can all take part in.
-For example, last year she invited Katie to attend the British Airways Christmas Party at Gatwick Airport for the siblings of the children cared for by Chestnut Tree.
+For example, last year she invited Katie to attend the British Airways Christmas Party at Gatwick Airport for the siblings of the children cared for by Chestnut Tree House.
 She had a great time visiting Santa on board a plane and meeting CBBC’s Dick and Dom.”

 “And, of course, we love spending time at the House too.
 We treat it like a little holiday; knowing that Aimee’s medical needs are taken care of means we can spend some quality family time together.